evidentlyai/evidently/docs/book/tests/data-quality.md

 You can use the Data Quality test preset when you want to evaluate the data quality, even without a reference dataset.

-It will help assess whether a data batch is suitable for training or retraining.
+It will help assess whether a data batch is e.g. suitable for training or retraining.
 It can detect issues like missing data, duplicates, or constant and almost constant features.

 ### Code example